Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 BRepBuilderAPI_MakeFace MF(Surf,Umin, Umax, Vmin, Vmax);
 ~~~~~

-@subsection occt_modalg_2_12 Projections
+@subsection occt_modalg_2_6 Projections

-This package provides  functionality for projecting points onto 2D and 3D curves and surfaces.
+Projections provide for computing the following:
+  * the projections of a 2D point onto a 2D curve
+  * the projections of a 3D point onto a 3D curve or surface
+  * the projection of a 3D curve onto a surface.
+  * the planar curve transposition from the 3D to the 2D parametric space of an underlying plane and v. s.
+  * the positioning of a 2D gp object in the 3D geometric space.

-@subsubsection occt_modalg_2_12_1 Projection of a Point onto a Curve
+@subsubsection occt_modalg_2_6_1 Projection of a 2D Point on a Curve

-*Geom2dAPI_ProjectPointOnCurve*  allows calculation of all the normals projected from a point (*gp_Pnt2d*)  onto a geometric curve (*Geom2d_Curve*).
+*Geom2dAPI_ProjectPointOnCurve*  allows calculation of all normals projected from a point (*gp_Pnt2d*)  onto a geometric curve (*Geom2d_Curve*).
 The calculation may be restricted  to a given domain.

 @image html /user_guides/modeling_algos/images/modeling_algos_image020.png  "Normals from a point to a curve"
 @image latex /user_guides/modeling_algos/images/modeling_algos_image020.png  "Normals from a point to a curve"

 The  curve does not have to be a *Geom2d_TrimmedCurve*.
-The algorithm will function with any
+The algorithm will function with any class inheriting *Geom2d_Curve*.
-class inheriting  Geom2d_Curve.

-@subsubsection occt_modalg_2_12_2 Geom2dAPI_ProjectPointOnCurve
-This class may be  instantiated as in the following example:
+The class *Geom2dAPI_ProjectPointOnCurve* may be instantiated as in the following example:

 ~~~~~
 gp_Pnt2d P;